Connect with us

 “To grow Hibernian FC and to provide further transfer funds for our squad, player trading is vital, alongside increasing our club-controlled income.

-“I’d like to thank Luton for the way negotiations were conducted and we believe we’ve got a really beneficial deal for our club.”
+“I’d like to thank Luton for the way negotiations were conducted and we believe we’ve got a really beneficial deal for our football club.”

 Tackle the News